Ashford-A/PRECEPTS1/experiments/subgrouping_test/README.md

 ## Running the experiment ##

-Use run_test.py to launch the experiment pipeline.
+Use `run_test.py` to launch the experiment pipeline.
 Depending on the compute cluster setup you are using, you will need to modify `cluster.json` which by default is designed for Slurm.

+`run_test` first uses `setup_test.py` to enumerate the subgrouping tasks to be tested.
+It then launches a batch of jobs on the configured compute cluster using `Snakefile`, which in turn uses `fit_test.py` to tune, train, and test the subgrouping classifiers, `gather_test.py` to process and consolidate experiment output, and `merge_test.py` to concatenate processed output into a single set of files for use by downstream analyses.
+The number of jobs in the batch will depend on the number of enumerated tasks, the classifier used, and the maximum time allowed for each `fit_test` job to run (1.5 days by default).

 Example usages of launching `run_test.py` in a Slurm compute environment
 include: